 Two of the following:

-PSCI 6300 Proseminar in Democratization, Globalization, and International Relations
+PSCI 6300 Proseminar in Comparative Politics and International Relations

-PSCI 6307 Proseminar in Decision Making and Public Management
+PSCI 6311 Proseminar in Law and Courts

-PSCI 6313 Proseminar in Institutions and Processes
+PSCI 6313 Public Policymaking and Institutions

 Prescribed Electives (15 hours)

-a) Two additional courses at the 5000 or 6000 level in the Democratization, Globalization and International Relations field; the Institutions and Processes field; or the Decision Making and Public Management field.
+a) Two additional courses at the 5000 or 6000 level in one of the following fields: Comparative Politics and International Relations; Political Institutions and American Politics field; or Law and Courts .

-b) Three additional courses at the 5000 or 6000 level in one of the above fields, or methodology courses such as applied regression (EPPS 6316) or other methods courses offered throughout the School, or up to three credits of optional thesis (independent study).
+b) Three additional political science courses at the 5000 or 6000 level, or methodology courses such as applied regression (EPPS 6316) or other methods courses offered throughout the School, or up to three credits of optional thesis (independent study).